AzureCosmosDB/Azure-OpenAI-Node.js-Developer-Guide/09_Vector_Search_Cosmos_DB/README.md

 Vector search is an important RAG (Retrieval Augmented Generation) pattern component.
 Large Language Model (LLM) data is trained on a snapshot of public data at a point in time.
 This data does not contain recent public information, nor does it collect private, corporate information.
 LLMs are also very broad in their knowledge, and including information from a RAG process can help it focus accurately on a specific domain.

-A vector index search allows for a prompt pre-processing step where information can be semantically retrieved from an index and then used to generate a factually accurate prompt for the LLM to reason over.
+A vector index search allows for a prompt pre-processing step where relevant information can be semantically retrieved from an index and then used to generate a factually accurate prompt for the LLM to reason over.
 This provides the knowledge augmentation and focus (attention) to the LLM.

 In this example, assume textual data is vectorized and stored within an vCore-based Azure Cosmos DB for MongoDB database.
 The text data and embeddings/vector field are stored in the same document.
 A vector search index has been created on the vector field.
 When a message is received from a chat application, this message is also vectorized using the same embedding model (ex., Azure OpenAI text-embedding-ada-002), which is then used as input to the vector search index.
 The vector search index returns a list of documents whose vector field is semantically similar to the incoming message.
 The unvectorized text stored within the same document is then used to augment the LLM prompt.
 The LLM receives the prompt and responds to the requestor based on the information it has been given.